Блог

 Station 2: Former uses and material evidence.
 Identify benches, plaques, playground equipment, or other markers that hint at former functions.
 Students write a short note on the socio-political factors shaping access to the space over time, literally linking past and present.

-Station 4: Beyond theater performance.
-Students design a micro-performance or inside-outside dialogue showing how a park supports community life beyond theater.
+Station 4: Beyond theatre performance.
+Students design a micro-performance or inside-outside dialogue showing how a park supports community life beyond theatre.
 They rehearse a two-minute scene and present it to peers, capturing atmosphere, audience response, and a concise reflection.

 Guidance notes: Align tasks with a fundamental focus on observation, argumentation, and creative expression.
 The content supports a practical course structure, with clear purposes, optional extensions, and opportunities to rise beyond classroom routine through field-based exploration.